typeworld/typeworld/Lib/typeWorld/api/README.md

 #### type

 Type of response.
 This can be "success", "error", or "custom".
-In case of "custom", you may specify an additional message to be presented to the user under [InstallableFontsResponse.customMessage](#class_InstallableFontsResponse_attribute_customMessage).
+In case of "custom", you may specify an additional message to be presented to the user under [InstallableFontsResponse.errorMessage](#class_InstallableFontsResponse_attribute_errorMessage).

 Type: Unicode<br />
 Required: True<br />